HOW TO ORDER THIS SERVICE

 Refinishing and tuning take - 2 weeks or less.

 Replacement - 2 weeks or less, depending on the quantity.

 STEP 5 Job Completed | Client Contacted | Payment

 Arrangements should be made to pickup the bars.

 Note: Bars not picked up or shipped within 30 days will be sold to cover shop costs.

 Upon completion of the job, the bars will be re-packaged, and shipped.

-Payment: The balance of the invoice (and if any applicable shipping costs) is required to be paid (in PayPal) prior to release or shipping of the bars.
+Payment: The balance of the invoice (and if any applicable shipping costs) is required to be paid (through PayPal) prior to release or shipping of the bars.